microsoft/autogen/README.md

 <!-- Each of the [`notebook examples`](https://github.com/microsoft/autogen/tree/main/notebook) may require a specific option to be installed. -->

-For [code execution](https://microsoft.github.io/autogen/docs/FAQ/#code-execution), we strongly recommend installing the Python docker package and using docker.
+Even if you are installing AutoGen locally, for better user experience and seamless code execution, we recommend performing [code execution](https://microsoft.github.io/autogen/docs/FAQ/#code-execution) in docker.
+To do so, you will need to install Python docker package and set `use_docker` to `True` in `code_execution_config`.

 For LLM inference configurations, check the [FAQs](https://microsoft.github.io/autogen/docs/FAQ#set-your-api-endpoints).